mieweb/docs/content/functions/system-administration/security/my-settings.md

    * Tmp Only: Only shows the link if the current patient is a tmp patient and has a single possible match
    * No: Merge link is never shown
    * Always: Merge link is shown for all patients who have a single possible match
-* Show Last Eligibility: Default is no, but if set to Yes and have SureScripts Advanced functionality on the system, then while working in a patient's record, the last eligibility date that was ran will show in the scheduler view.
+* Show Last Eligibility: Default is no, but if set to Yes and have SureScripts Advanced functionality on the system, then while working in a patient's record, the last eligibility date that was run will show in the scheduler view.

 #### **One-Click Checkin**